 Sandcastles

-Sandcastles are interactive web applications that the AI builds for you through conversation.
-Describe what you need — an approval dashboard, a vendor scorecard, an intake form — and the AI plans, scaffolds, and iterates on a working React app with persistent data storage.
-The result is a real internal tool your team can use, not a mockup or a chart.
+Sandcastles flip that.
+They are interactive web applications the AI builds for you through conversation.
+Describe what you need — an approval tracker, a vendor scorecard, an intake form, a reconciliation dashboard — and the AI plans it, scaffolds it, and iterates on it with you until it works.
+The result is a real application with persistent data, backend logic, and tool integrations, not a mockup or a chart.

 Who can create sandcastles